 For a while, I gave away miniatures away to friends and neighbors.
 Giving away miniatures for free is a great way to reduce your unused, unsold model collection.
-If you’re one to hold on to things because you do have a sense of economic value (whatever this means), you can sell off your models at a very, very low price.
+If you’re holding on to things because you do have a sentimental attachment to your economic cost (whatever this means), you can sell off your models at a very, very low price.

 I’m no eBay expert, but in my experience, eBay is the most profitable way to sell your models.
-It does take some work to be successful.
+Ebay selling miniatures at a profit does take some work to be successful.
 You’ll need to dedicate an hour or more to put together a good eBay posting, including photos and a good description.
-The waiting time to get bids on eBay may also throw some of you off.
+The time to get bids on eBay may also throw you off.
 There’s no instant gratification with selling your models on eBay.

 3 Reasons why you have too many miniatures in your collection

 These are the reasons I think most people have an ever-burgeoning miniature collection.
 But, these reasons aren’t independent.
 Rather, these reasons are inter-related.
 For fun, I’ve broken them down into 3 categories.

 You love seeing your miniatures.
 They are a physical representation of stories you enjoy.
 Plastic, resin, or metal miniatures are part of a bigger vision you have for other worlds beyond our own.
 Or, maybe the miniature represent things that feel like our world, except more fantastical, where your physical limitations don’t exist.
 The ideas embodied in the models transcend what you expect you are able to experience.